mrwh1t4/set/README.md

-# set
+A package implements generic set.

-golang generic set
+ConcurrencySet is thread-safe